 The £1,000 bursary is awarded to a final year drama school student of East Asian origin who in the opinion of the judging panel has best demonstrated they have the talent, skills and commitment to succeed as a professional actor.

-The deadline for applications is 25th April and the winner of the bursary will be announced in May.
+The application details will be announced shortly and the winner of the bursary will be announced in May.

 To find out more contact [email protected]

 Yellow Earth launches a new two year Professional Writers’ Programme for writers of East Asian* descent led by Caroline Jester

 Four early career writers will be selected to take part in this intensive new two year programme with the aim of developing at least one play for the company to produce.
 If you are a writer of drama of East Asian* descent with a new idea for theatre, this programme will develop your idea and craft by providing support from industry experts.